Glow-Code/Documentation/Writerside/topics/Get-gift-card.md

 # Get gift card

-Get a gift card by its ID.
+Get a previously purchased gift card by its ID.

 ## Endpoint